-13 https://dcf.vermont.gov/esd/contact-us/districts

-c) For victim service providers only : Indicate if the motel pool will serve all households that meet Category 4 of HUD's definition of homelessness (See Appendix A):

-□Yes

-\square No - please check which parts of Category 4 the motel pool is not able to serve:

-☐ domestic violence

-\square dating violence

-☐ sexual assault

-□ stalking

-☐ human trafficking

-☐ other dangerous or life-threatening conditions that relate to violence against the individual or family member (including a child) that has either taken place within the individual's or family's primary nighttime residence or has made the individual or family afraid to return to their primary nighttime residence
+17 https://dcf.vermont.gov/esd/contact/districts

-8) If fund ing will be used for financial assistance to support diversion or rapid exit:
+8) If funding will be used for financial assistance to support diversion or rapid exit:

-a) Indicate which of the following eligible costs financial assistance will be used for:

-☐ Security deposit

-☐ 1st month's rent

-☐ Short-term rental assistance (up to 3 months)

-☐ Rental arrears

-☐ Moving costs

-☐ Other flexible assistance to support diversion/rapid exit - please describe :

-b) Describe how financial assistance will be targeted to effectively divert individuals or families from shelter and/or how the shelter will quickly connect new guests (within 14 days of entry) to funding in order to facilitate rapid exits from shelter.

-c) Describe how households receiving financial assistance will be provided with ongoing services to support their housing stability.
+- a) Indicate which of the following eligible costs financial assistance will be used for (check all that apply): - □ Security deposit - □ 1st month's rent - □ Short-term rental assistance (up to 3 months) - □ Rental arrears - \Box Moving costs - □ Other flexible assistance to support diversion/rapid exit please describe: - b) Describe how financial assistance will be targeted to effectively divert individuals or families from shelter and/or how the shelter will quickly connect new guests (within 14 days of entry) to funding in order to facilitate rapid exits from shelter. - c) Describe how households receiving financial assistance will be provided with ongoing services to support their housing stability.